-Yes this is a dreaded task but necessary.
+Yes, this is a dreaded task but necessary.
 How do you get them streak free?
-Well this is no small task but I have found that using your morning newspaper to clean the glass and mirrors in your house is quite effective, if you do not get the paper don’t fret a micro fiber cloth will do just fine.
-There are many different window cleaners on the market and everyone has their go to.
-We have moved to making our own window cleaners out of purified water alcohol and an essential oil cleaner concentrate called Thieves Cleaner we buy from a company called Young Living.
+Well, this is no small task but I have found that using your morning newspaper to clean the glass and mirrors in your house is quite effective, if you do not get the paper don’t fret a micro fibre cloth will do just fine.
+There are many different window cleaners on the market and everyone has their go-to.
+We have moved to make our window cleaners out of purified water alcohol and an essential oil cleaner concentrate called Thieves Cleaner we buy from a company called Young Living.
 But if you do not have access to this Windex Window Cleaner works fine too.

-Make sure to dust and wipe down baseboards.
-If they are in need of a little touch up paint, now would be a good time to pull out a brush and do that as well to keep them looking like new.
+Make sure to dust and wipe down the baseboards.
+If they need a little touch-up paint, now would be a good time to pull out a brush and do that as well to keep them looking like new.

 Window Treatments, Drapes, and Blinds.